 The school Board is elected every three years as the governing body of the school.
 The Board is responsible for establishing broad policy objectives and supporting the efficient and effective running of the school.

 The Board is also responsible, with the assistance of parents, for developing the School Charter and Strategic Plans.
 These school plans are an important document that specifies what the school is about, what directions it should move in, and provides ideas on how to achieve these goals.
 The School Charter is reviewed and revised regularly and the Strategic plans are reviewed annually.

-The Board of Trustees meets twice a term, usually on the fourth Thursday of the month.
-Dates are advertised on School Links and parents are always welcome to attend.
+The Board of Trustees meets twice a term, usually on the fourth and ninth Thursday of each term.
+Dates are advertised on the school calendar, which is on the website and parents are always welcome to attend.